madanyc/workfront-learn.en/help/administration-and-setup/create-and-manage-users/add-users-in-bulk.md

 kt: 10034
 exl-id: 3579de79-973b-4db9-a299-9fa1836d0467
 ---
-# Add users in bulk to [!DNL Adobe Workfront]
+# Add users in bulk

-Adding users one at a time to [!DNL Adobe Workfront] can be time consuming and overwhelming. [!DNL Workfront] allows a system administrator to add multiple users at the same time using the import feature.
+Adding users one at a time can be time consuming and overwhelming. [!DNL Workfront] allows a system administrator to add multiple users at the same time using the import feature.

 ![[!UICONTROL Import People] menu option](assets/admin-fund-adding-users-5.png)